 Unfortunately, if the Sun-based climate theory is accurate, the Earth is heading toward a cooling period.
 Dr. Abdussamatov maintains that, “Solar irradiance has begun to fall, ushering in a protracted cooling period beginning in 2012-2015.
 The depth of the decline in solar irradiance reaching Earth will occur around 2041. . . . and will inevitably lead to a deep freeze around 2055-60.”

-Indeed, given the absence of (non-El Nino-induced) measurable warming over the past 15-18 years, the Earth’s cycle from warmer to cooler periods may have already begun.
+Given the absence of (non-El Nino-induced) measurable warming over the past 15-18 years, the Earth’s cycle from warmer to cooler periods may have already begun.
 Indeed, veteran climatologist, Dr. Tim Ball, wrote in 2014 that there exists “overwhelming real world evidence of cooling since 2001…”

 Important Final Points